entando/component-generator/README.md

 * `baseDir`: The path of the main directory, the root folder of your project.
 A `pom.xml` file must exist in the same directory.
 * `permission`: The `code` of an existing Entando permission.
 If not specified, default value is *superuser*
 * `packageName`: The package that will be used.
-If not specified, Edo will create a package following the *Entando Plugin Pattern*`
+If not specified, Edo will create a package following the *Entando Plugin Pattern*.
+See *Plugin mode* for more details
 * `model/name`: The name of the bean

 * `model/fields`: The bean fields